-The Central Statistics Office brought out thirteenth issues of the publication entitled "Compendium of Environment Statistics" for the years 1997, 1998, 1999, 2000, 2001, 2002, 2003, 2006, 2007, 2008-09, 2010, 2011,2012 and 2013 presenting available data relating to environment of the country.
-The present issue is fifteenth in its series covering the data upto 2014.
-The issues for the years 2004 & 2005 could not brought out due to be unavoidable The tenth issue was a circumstances. combined issue for 2008 and 2009.
-Although, the present coverage of information in the compendium may not be exhaustive with respect to entire domain of Environment, it does however provide a glimpse of the present scenario of the environmental degradation, its causes and the reasons for concern.
+The Central Statistics Office brought thirteenth issues of the publication entitled "Compendium of Environment Statistics" for the years 1997, 1998, 1999, 2000, 2001, 2002, 2003, 2006, 2007, 2008-2010.
+2011,2012,2013 and 2014 09. presenting available data relating environment of the country.
+The present issue is sixteenth in its series covering the The issues for the years data upto 2015.
+2004 & 2005 could not be brought out due to unavoidable circumstances.
+The tenth issue was a combined issue for 2008 and Although, the present coverage of 2009. information in the compendium may not be exhaustive with respect to entire domain of Environment, it does however provide a glimpse of the present scenario of the environmental degradation, its causes and the reasons for concern.
 It provides the necessary base to bring out the magnitude of the problem.
 The compendium consists of seven chapters.
-The first two chapters give a general introduction to environment, its degradation through different sources and their impact on human health and the development of environment statistics in India.
+The first two chapters give a general introduction to environment, degradation through different sources and their impact on human health and the development of environment statistics in India.
 The remaining five chapters are on Biodiversity, Atmosphere, Land/soil, Water and Human Settlements.
 Besides, statistical tables depicting environment data, suitable graphs and charts have also been added to make the publication more user friendly.